-Lagged-dynamic Sample Data Quality on Trade Day Proxy Day Available which Meets Criteria Trade Day Settlement Profile Data Source BUL Control Day Baseline Profile Data Source ≥90% Yes Lagged-dynamic Sample on Trade Day Lagged-dynamic Sample on Proxy Day ≥90% No Lagged-dynamic Sample on Trade Day Standard Profile on Trade Day <90% Yes Lagged-dynamic Sample on Proxy Day Not Estimated <90% No Standard Profile on Trade Day Not Estimated
+Lagged-dynamic Sample Data Quality on Trade Day Proxy Day Available which Meets Criteria Trade Day Settlement Profile Data Source BUL Control Day Baseline Profile Data Source ≥90% Yes Lagged-dynamic Sample on Trade Day Lagged-dynamic Sample on Proxy Day ≥90% No Lagged-dynamic Sample on Trade Day Standard Profile on Trade Day <90% Yes Lagged-dynamic Sample on Proxy Day Not Estimated <90% No Standard Profile on Trade Day Not Estimated more of the sample points in the sample design (including any sample oversizing) have 100% of their data available and valid for the trade day.
+For example, if the sample design calls for 100 points then at least 90 of the sample sites must have valid data for all of the intervals on the trade day in order for the lagged-dynamic profile to be used for settlement.
+Sample points for which some or all of the interval data is missing for the trade day are not included in producing the sample RIDR.

-16.2.9.2 Lagged-dynamic Sample Data Quality On Trade Day
+16.2.8.2 Lagged-dynamic Sample Data Quality On Trade Day